 - Public Sector: Libraries, council buildings, and leisure centres all need regular attention from commercial gas engineers.

-Basically, if it’s a building that isn’t a house, there’s a good chance a commercial gas engineer has been involved somewhere along the line.
+Over the years, we have trained engineers across the sectors, and it has been interesting to hear how these sectors have developed, but basically, if it’s a building that isn’t a house, there’s a good chance a commercial gas engineer has been involved somewhere along the line.

 What is the Difference Between Domestic and Commercial Gas Engineers?